Gordulaa/dank-auto-farm/README.md

 Discord Bot (Dank Memer) Auto Farm

 Requirements :
-  Python
+  Python,
-  pip install pynput
+  pip install pynput,
-  pip install win10toast_click
+  pip install win10toast_click.

 When You Run The Program, The Program Will Prompt You To Enter The 5 Types Of Information :